-Who is Responsible If Drugs Are Found in Car?
+Who is Responsible If Drugs Are Found in a Car in Colorado?

 Whether you can be charged with a crime for being in a car with someone who has drugs depends on many factors.
 You can be convicted of a felony punishable by imprisonment and fines.
-Depending on the circumstances, you can be charged based on constructive possession.
+Depending on the circumstances, you may be charged with constructive possession.

 Actual drug possession is when the police find drugs on your person or your personal stuff.
 For example, if the police find marijuana in your purse or pocket, they can charge you with actual drug possession.